Flam3rboy/clickfarm/README.md

 # Clickfarm

-A modular account automation tool for multiple platforms.
+A modular account automation tool for multiple platforms with a GUI:

 ## Installation